-Element/Dimension Course Descriptors Outcomes Knowledge and understanding CO1 Write and understand correct and simple French for professional communication in the academic context.
-Skills related to CO 2 Acquire an understanding of rules and conventions one's specialisation related toresearch papers, review papers, thesis writing etc. Application of CO 3 Preparing research proposals, conference abstracts, knowledge and research summaries etc. - skills that will help as students skills prepare to pursue higher studies.
-Generic learning of outcomes CO 4 Develop writing and presentations skills to communicate professionally in the academic setting.
+Element/Dimension Course Descriptors Outcomes Knowledge and CO1 Write and understand correct and simple French for understanding professional communication in the academic context.
+Skills related to CO 2 Acquire an understanding of rules and conventions one's specialisation related to research papers, review papers, thesis writing etc. Application of CO 3 Preparing research proposals, conference abstracts, knowledge and research summaries etc skills that will help as skills students prepare to pursue higher studies.
+Generic learning of CO 4 Develop writing and presentations skills to outcomes communicate professionally in the academic setting.